matijs/recipes/src/recipes/hummus.md

 The next day, poor off the water and rinse the chickpeas.

-Bring the chickpeas, the cloves of garlic and the bay leaf to the boil in 500ml of water.
+Bring the chickpeas to the boil in 500ml of water.
 Do not add any extra salt.
 Let this simmer for about an hour.
-Then pour off the water and set it aside, it's needed in the next step.
+Then drain the water and set it aside as it's needed in the next step.

-Remove the bay leaf.
-Set some chickpeas aside to use as garnish.
-Put the remaining chickpeas and garlic in a food processor.
-Add a few table spoons of tahini and enough of the chickpea water for the food processor to do its thing.
+Put some chickpeas to the side to use as garnish.
+Put the remaining chickpeas and pealed garlic in a food processor.
+Add a few table spoons of tahini and enough of the chickpea water you set aside earlier for the food processor to do its thing.
 You can add water, you can't take it out.
 Add a couple of grinds of fresh black pepper and blend to a creamy mixture.

-Garnish the dish with the chickpeas you set aside before and a drizzle some nice olive oil over the top.
+Garnish the dish with the chickpeas you put to the side and drizzle some nice olive oil over the top.

+## Changelog

+- Don't add garlic and bayleaf when boiling the chickpeas
+- Add raw garlic to the food processor